mirage/mirage-www/tmpl/blog/mirage-entropy.md

 unpredictability: it takes trying about half of all the possibilities to guess the state.

-MirageOS's security stack contains a CSPRNG, a design called [Fortuna][fortuna].
+MirageOS' security stack contains a CSPRNG, a design called [Fortuna][fortuna].
 What it really does, is encrypt the simple sequence `0, 1, 2, 3, ...` with AES
 (AES-CTR) using a secret key.
 This makes it as resistant to prediction as AES is to [known-plaintext attacks][wiki-known-plaintext].
 After each output, it